numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 Customizing Your Environment
 ============================

-In MATLAB® the main tool available to you for customizing the environment is to modify the search path with the locations of your favorite functions.
+In MATLAB the main tool available to you for customizing the environment is to modify the search path with the locations of your favorite functions.
 You can put such customizations into a startup script that MATLAB will run on startup.